muhammadluthfi24/website-annprint/README.md

 Follow the steps below to set up **ANNPRINT** on your local machine:

 1.**Clone the Repository**
-    git clone https://github.com/username/annprint.git
+     Ensure that Apache and MySQL are running properly. git clone https://github.com/username/annprint.git cd annprint
-cd annprint

 2. **Install XAMPP and Composer**
    Ensure that Apache and MySQL are running properly.